-How to Propose Chairing a Meeting in Your Area
+How to Propose Holding an ASA Meeting in Your Area

 The Chair of an ASA meeting is responsible for overseeing all aspects of meeting planning.
-Chairing a meeting involves a variety of activities, including participating in the selection of the host hotel, assembling a local organizing committee and overseeing its activities, preparing a budget, and working with the staff at the hotel to run a successful meeting.
+Chairing a meeting involves a variety of activities including the formation of a local organizing committee and overseeing its activities and working with the ASA staff to run a successful meeting.
 The process requires a significant time commitment, and it is important to have an engaged local committee.
-The assistance of a well organized administrative assistant can be invaluable, and the Society usually provides a modest amount of financial support for this assistant.
+The ASA will arrange for a certified meeting planner to handle negotiations with the hotel and other vendors for meeting services.
 Advice and counsel is readily available from previous Chairs, who are always ready to answer questions and offer suggestions.

 ASA Meeting Proposal